NDAR/nda_aws_token_generator/README.md

 # nda_aws_token_generator

+**Temporary AWS credentials (FederationUser Tokens) provided by the Data Manager service are being deprecated.
+Procedures for obtaining FederationUser Tokens using the new Package Service are available on [this wiki](https://github.com/NDAR/nda-data-access-example-code).**

 Libraries for using NDA web services to generate AWS tokens for accessing data

 Requires NDA username, password, and server URL https://nda.nih.gov/DataManager/dataManager